 An independent research problem in which the student must demonstrate his or her ability to employ the scientific method in carrying out an original scientific investigation.
-A typewritten report will be required.
-An examination mayor may not be given, depending on the nature of the problem selected.
-Prerequisite: Need Instructor's Approval.
+A typed report will be required.
+An examination may or may not be given, depending on the nature of the problem selected.
+Prerequisite: instructor's approval.